 Ombré Hair Short Styles

-Tight micro braiding or putting jumbo braids in your short ombré hair into longer locks is a great way to show off you fashion forward ombré!
+Tight micro braiding or putting jumbo braids in your short ombré hair into long locks is a great way to show off your fashion-forward ombré!
 You can find these extensions online and can buy them according to the thickness and texture of your hair.
 They may take a while to put in, but once they are locked in, these require little upkeep.

 Ombré Short Hair Colors

 What ombré looks best with short hair?
 Glad you asked!
 Don’t let your short hair be the determinant of your ombré choice.
-But if you have to ask, here are the colors that we personally love with short hair cuts.
+But if you have to ask, here are the colors that we love with short haircuts.

-If you are feeling like to take walks on the wild side and are feeling a bit crazy, choosing to have rainbow ombré is the colorful and bold choice for you.
-This hair is a statement that is pulled off best with blonde hair, but don’t let that stop you.
+If you are feeling like taking walks on the wild side and are feeling a bit crazy, choosing to have rainbow ombré is the colorful and bold choice for you.
+This hair is a statement that is pulled off best with blonde hair but don’t let that stop you.
 Rainbow ombré will add an element of depth to your hair and will be a conversation starter.
 Never let your hair be boring with this colorful short hair ombré!

 DIY Ombré Hair

 Want ombré hair without breaking the bank?
 A DIY ombré hair is probably the cheapest option out there because you do not need to hire a professional to do the job.
 That is unless your best friend is a hairdresser and is willing to give you the hookup for free.
 There are many ways of going about the process of dying your hair.
 A popular way is by putting lemon juice on the ends of your hair right before going out in the sun.